 Facebook Pitch Deck

-Another classic pitch deck example, is Facebook’s pitch deck from 2004.
-The Facebook pitch deck comes from about the same time LinkedIn pitch deck as above.
+Another classic pitch deck example is Facebook’s pitch deck from 2004.
+The Facebook pitch deck comes from about the same time as the LinkedIn pitch deck as above.
 While it originally was not a pitch deck, rather a media kit, the original Facebook pitch deck has interesting examples that are worth mentioning.
 It is also fun to see how much Facebook has transformed from their original pitch deck to now.

 The original Facebook pitch deck has a laser focus on the numbers.
 Covering everything from their own product to market data, Mark Zuckerberg uses data to tell the Facebook growth story.
 Facebook drills the stickiness and engagement with their product throughout the pitch and how Facebook can be a powerful advertising platform.
-While, it may not tell as a compelling story as the LinkedIn pitch deck, the Facebook pitch deck is an example of a company using their growth metrics as the driving force of their pitch.
+While it may not tell as compelling a story as the LinkedIn pitch deck, the Facebook pitch deck is an example of a company using their growth metrics as the driving force of their pitch.

 Pitch Deck Template by Guy Kawasaki

 Guy Kawasaki was one of the earliest Apple employees and was largely responsible for marketing the original Macintosh.
-The pitch deck template by guy kawasaki has almost become a staple in the startup world.
+The pitch deck template by Guy Kawasaki has almost become a staple in the startup world.
 Simple, yet effective, the pitch deck template by guy kawasaki is a great starting point for any pitch.
 The pitch deck template is based off of a rule that Guy calls the 10/20/30 rule: